Articles on: Internet.

 ☝️Step one - Check our status page.

-Click here.
-If all is good in your area, keep reading.
+If all is good in your area, continue scrolling.

 ✌️Step two - Identify the lights on your modem.

-The correct light patterns to indicate the modem (black box) is receiving a signal are as follows:
+The correct light patterns to indicate the modem (black box) is receiving a signal will show the first four lights as solid.
+The exact colours will depend on the make/model of the modem.

 DS light flashing.

-If the 2nd light on the modem (starting from the power light) is flashing, the modem is no longer receiving signal from the home’s main coaxial line.
+If the 2nd light on the modem (starting from the power light) is flashing green, the modem is no longer receiving a signal from the home’s main coaxial line.
 This is typically due to a localized internet outage.

 US light flashing.